Codit/active-directory-connector/README.md

 All you have to do is host this connector as an **Azure API App** that you can use in your Logic App.
 More information can be found [here](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-custom-hosted-api).

 Don't want to go through it yourself?
-Sit back and wait, we're working on it ([#20](https://github.com/tomkerkhove/active-directory-connector/issues/20))!
+Use the "Deploy To Azure" button!

 ## Configuration
 In order to use this connector a new Azure AD Application needs to be created in the AD tenant that will be queried.
 Once created, it needs the following permissions: